ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of managed ruleset.

 `--match`
-:   Specifies the conditions that must be match for the rule to run.
+:   Specifies the conditions that must be matched for the rule to run.
 For match value, see [Using fields, functions, and expressions](/docs/cis?topic=cis-fields-and-expressions).

 `--enabled`
-:  Indicates if the rule is active.
-Default is "true".
+:  Indicates whether the rule is active or not.
+The default value is `true`.

 `--override-action`
 :  The ruleset action of the overrides.
 Valid values are `managed_challenge`, `block`, `js_challenge`, `log`, and `challenge`.